dielhennr/p2-dielhennr/README.md

 Number of hashes: 3027910055 (934939.12/s)

 It makes sense that 4 cores and 8 cores took the same amount of time both rank 0's get start string a.
 No ranks get start string b and the password is banana.
 The same will be true with 16 cores and 32 cores so I won't test them for the sake of time.
 Lets try 64 cores.
 It should be faster since rank 1 will get start string b, and the password is bannana, so it will find it faster.
-The extra 12 cores starting with a 2 character start string, will not help in finding it faster (for this specific password).
+The extra 12 cores starting with a different second character will not help in finding it faster (for this specific password).

 64 cores